polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 # With tiling
 $ mlir-opt -hopt -lower-to-llvm hopt.mlir | mlir-cpu-runner -O3 -e main -entry-point-result=void -shared-libs=lib/libmlir_runner_utils.so > /dev/null
 Compilation time: 0.0443082s
-2.17698 GFLOPS
+1.6012 GFLOPS
 ```

-This is roughly a 4x improvement in performance, but still no where close to the
+This is nearly a 3x improvement in performance, but still no where close to the
 machine peak or the performance of MKL, OpenBLAS or BLIS!

 ### Explicit Copying or Packing